lcscs12345/ncbi-xsl/README.md

 Another solution which is highly versatile is by parsing INSDseq XML files as described below, using viral refseq as an example.

-1. Retrieve all GIs from viral.1.1.genomic.fna
+1. Retrieve all GI from viral.1.1.genomic.fna

         curl -O ftp://ftp.ncbi.nih.gov/refseq/release/viral/viral.1.1.genomic.fna.gz
         gunzip viral.1.1.genomic.fna.gz